What do they mean when they tell you, “simplicity”?

 The layers of contradiction become pathways to meaning: to find contrasts and juxtapositions, balancing tensions back and forth across a range of emotions.

-To layer texture on texture, building meaning through time.
-Contradictions are ultimately keys to context, and building the tools of emotional intelligence for the brand.
-Contradictions embrace the grey areas between separate perspectives; a wellspring of ideas that can play off each other.
+Contradictions are keys to context.
+Contradictions embrace the grey areas between separate perspectives and become a wellspring of ideas that can play off each other.
 They adapt to context, mood, and trend.

 Elevated.